jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/README.md

 ## Miscellaneous
-- Cambridge Business Linguaskill (180/180)
+- Drummer in several bands, playing styles ranging from pop to metal.
-- Drummer in several bands.
+- Mountain sports enthusiast: hiking, skiing, and climbing.
-- Mountain sports
+- Amateur cook, with a particular interest in creating sauces.
-- Amateur cook
+- Interest in the physics behind space phenomena and astrophysical concepts.